Immigrants & Refugees

 Domestic violence is against the law in the United States.
 It doesn’t matter if the abuse happened for the first time when you came to this country, or if it happened before arriving and has continued.
 The fact is that domestic violence can happen regardless of where you live, who you are, who you love, where you come from, what your economic status is, what language you speak, or what your citizenship status is.

 This section will help you learn more about the issue and who you can talk to about your options for safety.
-If you believe you are a victim of abuse, please contact your local domestic violence agency by calling the statewide, toll-free domestic violence hotline at (888) 774-2900.
+If you believe you are a victim of abuse, please connect with a certified advocate at Safe Connect by visiting CTSafeConnect.org or texting/calling (888) 774-2900.

 In addition to general concerns and fears, being an immigrant or refugee can also mean additional challenges to finding safety from abuse.
 For example: